Umuzi-org/ACN-syllabus/content/k8s/fluxcd/postgresql-buttons/_index.md

         auth:
           database: dbname

-# notice the different way of refrencing the values file
+# notice the different way of referencing the values file
 ```